evorosh1/snapyelp-appios/planning/sprints/sprint2/sprint_notes.md

 << A list of potential obstacles that could keep us from completing the sprint and what's being done about them >>

+-If a user accidently deletes a post the action can not be undone

 ### Team Work Assignments

 - Destiny
-    - will code the frontend gui for the login and signup pages
+    - will code the frontend gui for the login and signup pages -Liz
+    - will code the frontend gui for editing/deleting/saving posts
+- Cole
+    - will code a backend api to store user's information